US defense secretary is in Israel to meet with its leaders and see America's security assistance

 He will also travel to the United Arab Emirates and Egypt over the weekend.

-Associated Press writer Matthew Lee in Amman, Jordan, contributed to this report.
+Associated Press writers Matthew Lee and Omar Akour in Amman, Jordan, contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.